aprenzel/gantt-chart-vanillajs/README.md

 To configure tasks, edit the file "index.js".

-To run the project, start your web server and open the file "index.html" in the browser.
+To run the project, run your local server from the project directory and open the file "index.html" in the browser.

 Alternatively, you can try out the example [here](https://aprenzel.github.io/gantt-chart-vanillajs/) directly in your browser without installation.